James Cuthbert

 James Gibson Cuthbert (1875-1959), was a Scottish born bowls player who competed at the British Empire Games for England.

 Bowls career

+In 1937 Cuthbert was selected for a tour of New Zealand and Australia, which culminated in the Empire Games.

-He participated in the 1938 British Empire Games at Sydney in the fours/rinks event and finished in fifth place.
+He represented England at the 1938 British Empire Games in Sydney, Australia, where he competed in the fours/rink event, finishing in fifth place.

 Personal life

 He was a member of the Institution of Civil Engineers and a public works park contractor by trade and lived at 10 Lonsdale Avenue and later 33 Park Lane, Wembley.